stpnvntn/trello-clone/README.md

 # Trello clone

 A simple Trello clone with React.
-No 3rd partie react lib used.
+No 3rd party react lib used.
 Using `useReduce` for store management for simplicity.
-Can be easily leveraged with `redux` in future.
+Can be easily leveraged with `redux` in the future.

 The app using `prettier` for code formatting and `eslint` as a linter.